flaviassantos/devops-projects/m8_cicd/README.md

 Jenkins, Docker, DigitalOcean, Linux

-### 1.1 Created a Server dedicated to Jenkins on DigitalOcean
+### 1.1 Created a Server dedicated to Jenkins on DigitalOcean (choose ubuntu 18 or docker wont work when deploying to Nexus)
 ![_](img/server.png)

 ### 1.2 Configured Firewall Rules to open port 22 and port 8080 for our new Jenkins server